 Our first dinner with a French family was a truly wonderful experience.
-I remember I was taking a delicious bite of foie gras when my husband leaned over and said in a gentle voice, “Keep your hands on the table.”
+I remember I was waiting for the starter when my husband leaned over and said in a gentle voice, “Keep your hands on the table.”

 I had obviously misunderstood, so I smiled and leaned over to ask him, “What did you say?”
 He quietly, but firmly responded with, “Keep your hands the table!”
 Surely I had not heard him correctly, as any well-brought up young lady knows that you do not rest your hands on the table while eating.
-As I was thinking it over, he turned to me and calmly said, “Keep.
+Then he turned to me and calmly said, “Keep.
 Your.
 Hands.
 On.
 The.
 Table.”

 At this point, I surrendered my badge of southern belle training and trusted my husband’s knowledge of French etiquette.
 I lifted my hands from their place in my lap to rest gently on the table.
 And then I looked around to realize that everyone else at the table was already doing just that.